zspatter/network-simulation/README.md

 All scripts live under `execute/` and are run as `python execute/<script>.py` from the repository root.

-**Interactive & benchmark**
+**Interactive, benchmark & scenario reports**
 - `simulator.py` - the interactive console simulator described above.
 - `simulation.py` - a small non-interactive scripted demo: builds a hand-written hospital network, generates patients/organs, and runs one allocation pass end-to-end.
 - `benchmark_strategies.py` - runs every strategy in `STRATEGIES` across many seeded multi-round simulations and prints the comparison table described in [Allocation Strategies](#allocation-strategies), followed by the paired-significance table described in [Statistical Rigor](#statistical-rigor).
 Also importable (`run_trial`, `run_benchmark`, `compare_to_reference`) for custom comparisons.
 - `benchmark_stats.py` - the pure-Python statistical helpers (permutation test, bootstrap CI, effect size, Holm-Bonferroni correction, sample-size planning) `benchmark_strategies.py` uses - see [Statistical Rigor](#statistical-rigor).
+- `scenario_report.py` / `scenario_report_pdf.py` - the national scenario report generator described in [Scenario Reports](#scenario-reports); `scenario_report_pdf.py` holds the optional PDF rendering so the `reportlab` import only happens when `--formats` includes `pdf`.

 **Real hospital network data pipeline**
-- `import_hospitals.py` - builds a `Network` of real US transplant hospitals from `import/workbooks/National_Transplant_Hospitals_coordinates.xlsx`, with edge weights computed directly from coordinates via `network_simulator.distance` (no scraping).
-- `get_coordinates.py` - a one-time utility that geocodes hospital city/state into latitude/longitude via the Bing Maps API, producing the coordinates workbook `import_hospitals.py` consumes.
-Only needed if the hospital roster is refreshed.
+- `import_hospitals.py` - builds a `Network` of real US transplant-system locations from the OPTN membership directory CSV (`import/optn_membership/`, downloaded from `hrsa.gov/optn/about/membership/optn-membership-database`), keeping only `Transplant Hospital` and `Independent OPO`/`Hospital Based OPO` rows (the only member types that are physical locations this simulation places patients or organs at - see the module docstring for why some rows share a `centerCode` but still get separate nodes).
+Coordinates come from the free US Census Bureau batch geocoder, with a rate-limited Nominatim (OpenStreetMap) fallback for the institutional-campus addresses Census can't match (e.g. "One Medical Center Drive") - no API key needed for either.
+Edge weights are computed directly from those coordinates via `network_simulator.distance` (no scraping).
+This replaced an older 2019 xlsx + Bing Maps pipeline; Bing Maps' free/basic tier was retired by Microsoft on June 30, 2025.
 - `export_hospital_network.py` / `export_edgelist.py` - export a previously-built (shelve-serialized) network to GEXF or a plain edge-list file for use in external graph tools.
-- `hospital_count.py` - tallies hospitals per US state/region from the source workbook.
+- `hospital_count.py` - tallies hospitals per US state/region from the same membership CSV.
 - `generate_networks.py` - generates and serializes a batch of random networks (with their patient/organ populations) for reuse across scripts.

 **Demo & utility scripts**